 Extracted, strained liquid:

 The liquid will be reddish-brown, bright cherry, or burgundy color.
 Squeeze out the leaves as well as you can.
-You can save the wilted leaves to make a pale pink using the boiling water method, but to my eye it is not a very exciting color.
+You can save the wilted leaves to make a pale pink using the boiling water method and alum mordant on protein fibers, but to my eye it is not a very exciting color.

-Next, add ammonia to the liquid in the bucket until the pH is 9.
-You can also use wood ash liquor or dissolved soda ash to make the liquid alkaline, but ammonia has worked well for me.
+Next, add ammonia or other alkali (wood ash liquor or dissolved soda ash) to the liquid in the bucket until the pH is 9.
 You can go to a higher pH for cellulose fibers.
 The liquid will change color dramatically from reddish to a dark, murky green.

 Alkaline woad vat:

 At this point, you need to aerate the liquid.
 I pour the contents of the bucket back and forth between two or three buckets, and continue doing this for at least 5 minutes, ideally 10 minutes.
 Do not skimp on this step; take breaks when you feel tired.